OweysMomenzada/Multiclass-Classification-for-Hate-Speech-and-Offensive-Language-Recognition/README.md

 We could notice that a transformer model, such as BERT, could not increase our accuracy significantly enough.
 Therefore, we used the
 LSTM model because of the decent results in performance and accuracy.

+#### Evaluation:
+Since we used different datasets you may think that our model performed bad in some cases.
+However, we could actually get a decent accuracy (apprx.
+90%) on all dataset.
+That means we predicted each dataset as a testset separately.
+For more insight into that approach, please take a look into the notebook <i> Feature Engineering & Training & Evaluation.ipnby</i>

 #### Dataset
 We used the following Datasets:
 ```